-George H.W.
-Bush enlists help of new service dog Sully
+George HW Bush enlists help of new service dog Sully

 "As one person said, he can do just about anything except make you a martini, but not to worry, he can go get you someone to make you a martini!"
 Bush spokesman Jim McGrath said.

-Sully is named after former airline pilot Chelsea "Sully" Sullenberger III, who became famous for landing a damaged passenger jet on the Hudson River and saving all 155 passengers and crew aboard in 2009.
+Sully is named after former airline pilot Chesley "Sully" Sullenberger III, who became famous for landing a damaged passenger jet on the Hudson River and saving all 155 passengers and crew aboard in 2009.

 Sully was trained by Guide Dog Foundation and America's VetDogs, a nonprofit that provides service dogs at no cost to veterans, active-duty service members and first responders with disabilities, according to the America's VetDogs website.

-Note: This story has been updated to correct the spelling of Chesley "Sully" Sullenberger's name.